 My name is Todd Bello and I from New York.
 I was diagnosed with psoriasis at the age of 28.
 Unfortunately psoriasis is a chronic autoimmune disease and there is no cure.
 One misconception about psoriasis is that it is “communicable”.
 Because psoriasis is visible and looks similar to poison ivy, people may feel concerned they can “catch” the disease.
 My message and the message from the entire psoriasis community is that psoriasis is not contagious.

 My psoriasis started with a small red spot on my scalp that wouldn’t go away.
 I went to a dermatologist who confirmed it was psoriasis.
-Never even hear of psoriasis before that day.
+Never even heard of psoriasis before that day.
 I was very concerned.
-Since then I did a lot of research and I found out there is no cure and it’s a chronic autoimmune disease.
-I’ve tried so many treatments.
+Since then I did a lot of research and I found out there is no cure and it’s a serious autoimmune disease with many life threatening comorbities.

 I’ve tried everything imaginable including photo therapy, the Dead Sea, Skin Cap, Acupuncture, Herbal remedies, Dr. Pagano, Tanning, Raptiva, Embrel, Engineered Tuberculosis Injections, Gluten-Free, Diets, Topicals, Exercise, Hot Yoga, Healing Masses, Steam Baths, Sulfur Baths, Epsom Salt, Spring Water, Florida Natural Spring Soaks, Steam Rooms, Saunas, Tanning Booth, Chiropractic Adjustments, High Colonics, Dovonex, Talconex, Sulfasalazine, Coal Tar, Florida Sun, Aleve, Cortisone Injections etc..I turned 50 this year and I’m still determined to find a cure.

 I have two wonderful children that love and support me.
 I have a great network of friends through the National Psoriasis Foundation.
 Because this is a chronic illness I fight it each and everyday.
-I decided volunteer my time and to help others by raising awareness.
+I decided volunteer my time and to help others by starting a support group.
 This disease knock the crap out of me and I want to prevent that from happening to other people.
-I’mean glad that my Stelara injections are keeping both my psoriasis and psoriatic arthritis under control.
-I’ve been on Stelara for about 4 years now and it’s extremely safe and effective.
+I’m glad that my Stelara injections are keeping both my psoriasis and psoriatic arthritis under control.
+I’ve been on Stelara for about 4 years now and so far it’s safe and effective.

-I’m excited with all the medical break throughs for our disease state.
+I’m excited with all the medical research for our disease state.
 I’m also very thankful to the National Psoriasis Foundation whose mission is to raise funds for resarch.
-Many pharmaceuticals companies are investing time and money for better solutions.
+Many pharmaceuticals companies are investing time and money for better treatments.
 When I was first diagnosed the only treatments available were coal tar, topical cortisone, methotrexate, light box, puva, and cyclosporine.
 I voluntarily signed up to participate in four clinical trials because nothing was working.
-The new biological medications target specific pathways of the immune system leaving the rest of immune system intact.
+Biological medications target specific pathways of the immune system leaving the rest of immune system intact.
 There is a new drug in the pipeline that blocks IL-17.
 I heard the results are outstanding.
 These treatments are available to patients with moderate to severe psoriasis.